qchenevier/MBA_memoire/doc/reaction_actor.md

 <!-- What competencies do you need and where? -->
 <!-- What is the role of the executive for this to succeed? -->

 ### Better information processing from humans

 #### 2-way communication instead of 1-way broadcast: Learn to listen

-**Customer understanding:** Firms are exploring social media to understand customer satisfiers and dissatisfiers.
-Companies are learning to promote their brands more effectively through digital media: social media campaign, educational digital tools, building new on-line communities.
-Firms are building analytics capability to understand customers and actively conducting experiments in pricing and promotion [@Westerman2011].

-**Top-line growth:** Companies are using technology to enhance in-person sales conversations.
-Using tablet-based presentations and introducing mobile tools to help sales people and customers engage in analytics-based planning.
-Analytics help to segment clients.
-Other firms are using concept stores as flagships for their digital selling innovations.
-Some firms try to make the life of the customer easier, simplifying their processes through a digital plugin.
-This streamlines the shopping process [@Westerman2011].

-**Customer touch points:** Fast and transparent problem resolution builds trust for customers (for example, through a twitter account to answer client complaints).
-Companies with multiple channels to the customer are experiencing pressure to provide an integrated experience.
-Some firms are moving beyond simple multi-channel models to enable new forms of digital strategy: they supplements the multichannel experience through a new type of storefront.
-Several companies are offering self-service via digital tools.
-These tools allow the customer to save time, while saving the company money [@Westerman2011].

 **Worker enablement:** Once-novel technologies such as mobile e-mail, collaboration tools, and video conferencing have now become the norm.
 Individual level work has, in essence, been virtualized, separating the work process from the location of the work.
 A firm redesigned its headquarters so that nobody had an assigned desk, even the CEO.
 Collaboration and networking tools allow employees to talk with anyone in the company.
 The tools that virtualize individual work, while implemented for cost reasons, have become powerful enablers for knowledge sharing: employees can identify experts and get questions answered in real time [@Westerman2011].

 - **Culture issues:** On another level, previously autonomous country managers require coaching to grow comfortable working in an environment of centralized shared services and standardized processes [@Westerman2011].

-#### Learning as value.
+#### Learning fast & experimenting as a method.

-There is a creation of new occupations : skills and continuous learning matter more than ever [@Manyika2015].
+**Experimentation:** Experimentation as the implementation of the lean Startup methodology of testing assumptions and constantly experimenting with controlled risks.
+A final and critical pre-requisite for experimentation is a willingness to fail.
+By integrating experimentation as a core value and adopting approaches like Lean Startup, enterprise failures, while still accepted as an inevitable part of risk, can be quick, relatively painless and insightful.
+Accepting failure free people, ideas and capital for future learning and breakthroughs [@VanGeest2014].

 - **Solution delivery:** Development methods in place are often geared to well-defined requirements and mature technologies but not to emerging digital technologies.
 Mobile and social media require iterative approaches to learn about what will work in the market.
 Digital Transformation use technology that is not commonly available in enterprises.
 Analytics activities often require specific knowledge and temperaments that typical IT developers do not possess [@Westerman2011].

+Common language (CL): It can facilitate change and overcome some of the barriers that make responding to innovation difficult.
+It can create a shared perspective to dramatically change the way organizations think and strengthen their ability to identify and develop new ideas.
+It can help to hardwire new concepts into the organization by the repeated use of terms such as "JOBS-to-be-done"; "good enough"; "invest a little, learn a lot" [@Karimi2015].

+Common language for disruptive innovations are able to avoid some of the mental traps that make enabling response to digital disruption difficult.
+These traps include pursuing perfection when "good enough" is often sufficient, overestimating knowledge of new markets, and making big bets when it is better to begin with small ones [@Karimi2015].

+There is a creation of new occupations : skills and continuous learning matter more than ever [@Manyika2015].

+Think differently about your workforce.
+Investing in learning programs make more sense than perpetually recruiting.
+Companies have to create growth opportunities and other incentives for valued employees to stay [@Manyika2015].

+Individuals will have to keep developing their skills throughout their working lives and adjust to a fast-changing job market [@Manyika2015].

+#### Agile Strategy, iteration and real-time evaluation over planning

+**Death to the Five-Year Plan:** In an exponential world, the five-year plan is not only unworkable, it is seriously counterproductive.
+The reality is that the future is changing so quickly that any forward look is likely to produce false scenarios.
+The only solution is to establish a big vision (i.e., an MTP), set an ExO structure into place, implement a one-year plan (at most) and watch it all scale while course-correcting in real time.
+ExOs, sees five-year plans being replaced with the following elements [@VanGeest2014]:

+- MTPs for overall guidance and emotional enrollment.
+- Dashboards to provide real time information on how a business is progressing.
+- Leveraging "Moments of Impact" for clean, productive decision-making.
+- A one-year (at most) operating plan that is connected to the dashboard.

+Emphasize agility and learning over forecasting and planning.
+Change continues to accelerate, so long-term forecasting exercises are less relevant.
+Agility is more critical than ever.
+Companies need a mindset focused on learning, experimenting, and iterating [@Manyika2015].

+#### Open minds to make cognitive associations

 Values: They are the primary building-blocks for culture, which is the pattern of shared values, norms, and practices that distinguishes one organization from another [@Karimi2015].

 Values are defined as standards by which employees make priorisation decisions.
 Innovation requires firms to build and sustain an innovation-supportive culture.
 Innovative culture derives from values that reinforces the daily practices [@Karimi2015].

+**Beware the "Expert":** The best inventions or solutions rarely come from experts; they almost always come from outsiders: from people who aren't domain experts but who offer a fresh perspective.
+Experts will be the best people to answer questions and identify key challenges, but will provide outdated solutions to those challenges [@VanGeest2014].

 Innovative culture (IC): It defines or constrains what an organization can or cannot do, and as such can be a disability when confronting a new innovation.
 It can stimulate innovative behavior among members of an organization.
 It can lead an organization to accept innovation as one of its basic values and can foster commitment to it [@Karimi2015].

-Common language (CL): It can facilitate change and overcome some of the barriers that make responding to innovation difficult.
-It can create a shared perspective to dramatically change the way organizations think and strengthen their ability to identify and develop new ideas.
-It can help to hardwire new concepts into the organization by the repeated use of terms such as "JOBS-to-be-done"; "good enough"; "invest a little, learn a lot" [@Karimi2015].
+Organizations need to find out whether their values give them the priority they need to reconfigure their capabilities.
+If not, values need to be changed first, since values ultimately determine what processes are in place [@Karimi2015].

 Multimedia mindset (MM): It actively expands newspaper companies' foci to include a multi-platform approach to serving consumers.
 It needs to permeate all aspects of a newspaper company and its overall mission.
 It must take hold institutionally, across the entire organization, and personally, in those leading the transformation [@Karimi2015].